 Growers with electronic meters should also invest a few dollars in a cheap liquid pH test kit or strips just to double check the accuracy of their electronic meter from time to time.
-Meter probes tend to drift over time and need to be calibrated on a weekly basis, cleaned and replaced annually, and many growers have been caught out by pH meter inaccuracies gradually occurring.
+Meter probes tend to drift over time and need to be calibrated on a weekly basis, cleaned and replaced annually.

 A quick check against a pH test strip will soon show up any irregularities.
 Calibration of pH meters is essential and often overlooked by many growers—electronic pH meters usually come with buffers.